Trump tours CDC, praises work on developing tests for coronavirus

-President Trump toured the headquarters of the Centers for Disease Control in Atlanta on Friday and praised the agency’s work in developing a test for the coronavirus.
+President Trump toured the headquarters of the Centers for Disease Control in Atlanta on Friday and praised the agency’s work in developing a test for the coronavirus, while a cruise ship with infected passengers off California is being allowed to return to port.

 “The testing has been amazing, what they have been able to produce in a short period of time,” the president said.
 “These scientists are doing a phenomenal job with something that came out of nowhere in very short order.
 Anybody who wants a test can get a test.
 We’re prepared for anything.”